Blog Hero

 3. Precision: the precision of a computer-controlled laser ensures accurate flap alignment and accuracy.

-4. Individualized procedure: the entire LASIK process caters to the patient’s individual needs, from flap creation to ablation (removing of tissue).
+4. Individualized procedure: the entire LASIK process caters to the patient’s individual needs, from flap creation to ablation (removal of tissue).

 Speak with Your Eye Doctor